goodnekk/Computational-Cosmogeny/README.md

 Examples like the latest iteration of iOS' Notes (since iOS 9) where you can embed finger-made sketches, maps, audio recordings, etc, is really a nice example of what note-taking is all about and the potentialities of adding from different input sources to a new note.
 The problem arises once you start to get things out of it — beside the fact that the interface of Notes iOS is thought for an 8 yo kid, as a friend told me.
 Imagine being able to add a text comment to a specific section of an audio file, or to leave a note about a particular section of text, or adding a finger-made sketch to a specific clip of a video file, etc. That is the kind of workflow that we aim for.

 ### collections

 Taking as an approach [Are.na](https://www.are.na), this note-taking app lets you make `Collections`, where you can mix different materials together.
 What we’d like to add on top of this, is the chance to make connection also between items within a Collection (or `Block`, in Are.na's language).
 It is what has already been proposed as [Flat Ontology on Are.na itself](https://www.are.na/desmond-wong/flat-ontology-arena).

+### html

+`html` documents are actually the best way to store notes.
+As in, a finished, presentational, and collaborative format from which other users can start work on by converting them into markdown files, or by adding them in their app library and go in edit mode (eg drawing connection, adding images or other files).

+{{To do this though, each document should be self-embeddable and zero-dependant (I don't know what I am saying): somehow make it possible not to have broken links.
+Which means, you can base64 images (easily I think).
+Not sure you can do the same with video or audio files though.
+So what's the deal with that? `epub` has been developed to resolve this problem of asset dependancy, but it failed because it does not support all html and css and js (new) features.
+Would saving a webpage as web-archive solve this?

+Apple Safari has its own archive format called [webarchive](https://en.m.wikipedia.org/wiki/Webarchive), it’s proprietary; Mozilla Firefox has its own as well, called [MAFF](https://en.m.wikipedia.org/wiki/Mozilla_Archive_Format) — apparently not working anymore as of 2017; Google Chrome uses the data URI scheme to package everything in [a single .html file](https://chrome.google.com/webstore/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) (instead of a `.webarchive`); there is the [MHTML](https://en.m.wikipedia.org/wiki/MHTML) archive format, developed originally my Microsoft and in use to produce HTML emails and the [Web ARChive](https://en.m.wikipedia.org/wiki/Web_ARChive), developed by the Internet Archive non-profit organisation.}}{{ this whole part if kinda interesting, but I think the next section is the approach I’m leaning towards more }}

+{{As sketched out before, self-embeddable html files, or some web-archive format that upon opening would unzip all the files building up a note and put them in place in your library would be another way to approach this.}}{{ integrate this bit? }}

+We still find it problematic though, the fact of sharing a note as an html file and therefore not letting the receiver modify and comment it.
+A nice option would be to let open html documents as markdown files.
+We wonder how difficult and edge-case it might be.
+Technically, you only care about the html tag structure, so after converting everything to plain text, you would replace html tags into markdown syntax, and that's it.
+Pretty sure it might not be so easy though.
+Put some pandoc in there.
+If there's something we care, is data conversion and reconversion and being able to shape it in innumerable ways to get only what you need. {{The problem is mainly that html is not `isomorphic` to markdown.
+Markdown only represents a subset of html.
+Of course, there are tools that attempt to extract plain text from websites, `instapaper` does this.}}

 ## interface